COVIANCE PRIVACY POLICY

 We routinely share Personal Information with:

-● Other third parties we use to help us run our business;
+• Other third party providers we use to help us run our business;

-We only allow our service providers to handle your Personal Information if we are satisfied they take appropriate measures to protect your Personal Information.
-We also impose contractual obligations on service providers ensuring they can only use your Personal Information to provide services to us and to you.
+We only allow our third party providers to handle your Personal Information if we are satisfied they take appropriate measures to protect your Personal Information.
+We also impose contractual obligations on our third party providers ensuring they can only use your Personal Information to provide services to us and to you.
 We may also share Personal Information with external auditors, e.g., in relation to SOC certification and the audit of our accounts.

 We may disclose and exchange information with law enforcement agencies and regulatory bodies to comply with our legal and regulatory obligations.